4lch4/Distractible-Leader/Episodes/S1E14 - Future.md

 host: 'Wade'
 presenters: ['Bob', 'Mark']
 winner: 'Mark'
-description: "This week the guys talk about the future: expectations vs. reality.
+description: 'This week the guys talk about the future: expectations vs. reality.
 What did people in the past predict the future would be like?
 Were they accurate?
-Will we be accurate if we attempt to do the same…?"
+Will we be accurate if we attempt to do the same…?'
 ---

 # Future